tolaveng/DepthChart/ReadMe.md

     - a console application (NOT IMPLEMENT YET) to allow user to add/remove/display the depth chart.

 # Run Project
+	We can run the project in Docker or dotnet CLI
 ## Using Docker
 - This project contains the Dockerfile and docker-compose.yml in the solution directory
 - Go to the solution directory, and run command in PowerShell or Shell